 Hazenberg Bouw is an early adopter of Verifi3D.
-Since Verifi3D's conception, Edwin has been a passionate advocate for Verifi3D and is passionate about model checking.
-As an expert in an industry dominated by novices, Edwin understands that not everybody can be an expert.
-He realizes that if Hazenberg Bouw can develop a standardized easy to follow approach model checking, they to can encourage a culture of checking earlier and regularly more within their project.
+Since Verifi3D's conception, Tommy has been a passionate advocate for Verifi3D and is passionate about model checking.
+As an expert in an industry dominated by novices, Tommy understands that everybody can be an expert.
+He realizes that if Hazenberg Bouw can develop a standardized easy to follow approach to model checking, they can encourage a culture of checking earlier and regularly more within their project.

 Hazenberg Bouw is the last line of defense against mistakes before they go live on site.
-Edwin understands the importance of constantly refining his workflow in accordance with the most cutting-edge model-checking solutions on the market.
-He believes that Verifi3D offers a new approach to model checking which the simplifies complexities associated with their existing workflows and allows more people in Hazenberg Bouw to engage in model checking early on.
+Tommy understands the importance of constantly refining his workflow in accordance with the most cutting-edge model-checking solutions on the market.
+He believes that Verifi3D offers a new approach to model which checking simplifies complexities associated with their existing workflows and allows more people in Hazenberg Bouw to engage in model checking early on.
 The team at Hazenberg Bouw sees Verifi3D as having the potential to encourage people to check more during the design phase and removing the possibility of errors earlier which otherwise can be costly.